-6.10.2 Mortuary and body storage responsibilities:
+8.10.2 Mortuary and body storage responsibilities

 There is no statutory requirement for any organisation to provide mortuary or body storage facilities.
 District councils may choose to operate a public mortuary, but there are very few of these nationally.
-Hospital mortuaries are intended to meet NHS needs to allow for short term body storage and for post-mortem examinations to be carried out, and arrangements exist for space to be made available in these for Coroner's cases.
+Hospital mortuaries are intended to meet NHS needs to allow for short term body storage and for post-mortem examinations to be carried out.
+Arrangements exist for space to be made available in these for Coroner's cases.
 All other body storage is provided by funeral directors.
 If no mortuary space is available then hospital business continuity arrangements may create additional temporary storage.
 Otherwise the need to provide mortuary facilities sits with top-tier local authorities as a general duty.
 Coroners may direct where a body is to be held during their investigations, and a body may not be moved beyond the Coroner's area without their permission.

-assist through 'Mutual Aid Agreement' or otherwise with paupers funerals.
+- Assist through Mutual Aid Agreement or otherwise - Paupers' funerals.